watson-developer-cloud/java-sdk/README.md

 ```

 ### Alchemy Vision
 [Alchemy Vision][alchemy_vision] uses deep learning innovations to understand a picture's content and context.
-It sees complex visual scenes in their entirety —without needing any textual clues— leveraging a holistic approach to understanding the multiple objects and surroundings.
+It sees complex visual scenes in their entirety —without needing any textual clues— leveraging a holistic approach to understand the objects, faces, and words in an image.

 Example: Extract keywords from an image.